uwescience/DSSG2022_heating_loads/methods.md

 ## Data Challenges
 + Sparse or inaccurate data in the Arctic
-+ Google earth engine big data exports
++ Google Earth Engine big data exports